AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 .. important::

  If you intend to deploy the Next Gen transit network for AWS, your starting point is `this link. <https://docs.aviatrix.com/HowTos/tgw_plan.html>`_.
-You need this document for the hybrid connections during `Plan phase. <https://docs.aviatrix.com/HowTos/tgw_plan.html#optional-enable-aviatrix-transit-gw-for-hybrid-connection>`_
+For Azure Transit, this document is your starting point.

 This workflow provides you with a step by step instructions to build a Global Transit Network.